gregor-uusvali/Erply-api-test-project/README.md

 Open your web browser and navigate to http://localhost:8080/swagger/.

-Unfortunately, I couldn't get the Swagger UI to display my API documentation, but the functions have been annotated.
+Unfortunately, I ran out of time and couldn't get the Swagger UI to display my API documentation, but the functions have been annotated.

 ## Structure